-Pregnancy, paediatricians, vaccinations and baby teeth: our comprehensive guide to children’s healthcare in Belgium answers all your questions about your kids’ health, from conception to adulthood.
+Pregnancy, pediatricians, vaccinations and baby teeth: our comprehensive guide to children’s healthcare in Belgium answers all your questions about your kids’ health, from conception to adulthood.

-Children’s health and development require special care and attention, and parent expats in Belgium will be relieved with the quality of Belgium’s healthcare system, ranked the 4th best in Europe.
+Children’s health and development require special care and attention.
+Parent expats in Belgium will be relieved with the quality of Belgium’s healthcare system, ranked the fourth-best in Europe.
 The country provides free or subsidised healthcare from birth to the age of 18 to children of all residents with health insurance.

 Partena, a Belgian company offering health and social security coverage and advice to expats, gives details of children’s healthcare Belgium and explains how to access it.